devicetree-org/devicetree-specification/source/chapter2-devicetree-basics.rst

 the characteristics of the device being represented.
 Each node has exactly one parent except for the root node, which has no parent.

+A device in this context may be an actual hardware device, such as a UART.
+It may be part of a hardware device, such as the random-number generator in a TPM.
+It may also be a device provided through virtualisation, such as a protocol providing access to an I2C device attached to a remote CPU.
+A device may include functions implemented by firmware running in higher privilege levels or remote processors.
+There is no requirement that nodes in a device tree be a physical hardware device, but generally they have some correlation to physical hardware devices.
+Nodes should not be designed for OS- or project- specific purposes.
+They should describe something which can be implemented by any OS or project.

-A |spec|-compliant devicetree describes device information in a system that cannot necessarily be dynamically detected by a client program.
-For example, the architecture of PCI enables a client to probe and detect attached devices, and thus devicetree nodes describing PCI devices might not be required.
-However, a device node is required to describe a PCI host bridge device in the system if it cannot be detected by probing.
+A devicetree is often used to describe devices which cannot necessarily be dynamically detected by a client program.
+For example, the architecture of PCI enables a client to probe and detect attached devices and thus devicetree nodes describing PCI devices might not be required.
+However, a device node is often used to describe a PCI host bridge device in the system.
+This node is required if the bridge cannot be detected by probing, but is otherwise optional.
+Also, a bootloader may do PCI probing and produce a device tree containing the results of its scan, for passing to the Operating System.

 **Example**